decodersenpai/Fullstack-Rundown/README.md

 # Fullstack-Rundown
-Repo contains all the notes/projects/flashcards etc to learn fullstack web development
+Contains all the notes/projects/flashcards etc to learn fullstack web development